fluxusfrequency/blog/why-i-prefer-minitest.md

 I love Minitest.
 It's small, lightweight, and ships with Ruby.
-It's used by heavyweights like [Aaron Patterson](http://rubyrogues.com/001-rr-testing-practices-and-tools/), Sandi Metz, Katrina Owen and DHH.
-Here's a look at why Minitest is gaining popularity in the Ruby community.
+It's used by heavyweights like [Aaron Patterson](http://rubyrogues.com/001-rr-testing-practices-and-tools/), Sandi Metz, Katrina Owen, and of course, DHH.
+Here's a look at why Minitest is awesome.

-## There and Back Again
+## Witness the Firepower of this Fully Armed and Operational Testing Tool

 I was a student in the second [gSchool](http://www.galvanize.it/school/) class.
 At that time, it was being taught by [Jumpstart Lab](http://jumpstartlab.com/).
 My instructors were [Jeff Casimir](https://twitter.com/j3), [Franklin Webber](https://twitter.com/franklinwebber), and [Katrina Owen](https://twitter.com/kytrinyx).

-My cohort was brought up on a TDD ethic from day one.
+My classmates and I were brought up with TDD from day one.
 We practiced it in everything we did.
 The tool we used was Minitest.
 When it was first introduced, I scoffed a little because of the name.